thegetty/terracottas/source/views/acknowledgments.md

 collaboration made my task a privilege and a pleasure.
-Special thanks are due to Jerry Podany, former senior conservator of Antiquities, and to Jeffrey Maish, Susan Lansing Maish, Erik Risser, and Marie Svoboda in the Department of Antiquities Conservation, for their observations and contributions on the scientific analysis of several terracottas.
+Special thanks are due to Jerry Podany, former senior conservator of Antiquities, and to Jeffrey Maish, Susan Lansing Maish, Erik Risser, and Marie Svoboda in the Department of Antiquities Conservation, for their observations on and contributions to the scientific analysis of several terracottas.
 Stimulating discussions of technical problems made me more confident in my understanding of unusual aspects of some of the terracottas.
-I am grateful to Benedicte Gilman, Marina Belozerskaya, Ruth Evans Lane, Greg Albers, Eric Gardner, Steph Grimes, and other staff at Getty Publications who made this catalogue a reality.
+I am grateful to Benedicte Gilman, Marina Belozerskaya, Ruth Evans Lane, Elizabeth Kahn, Greg Albers, Eric Gardner, Steph Grimes, and other staff at Getty Publications who made this catalogue a reality.